Azure/azure-storage-fuse/README.md

 az cli has a command to generate a sas token.
 Open a command prompt and make sure you are logged in to az cli.
 Run the following command and the sas token will be displayed in the command prompt. az storage container generate-sas --account-name <account name ex:myadlsaccount> --account-key <accountKey> -n <container name> --permissions dlrwac --start <today's date ex: 2021-03-26> --expiry <date greater than the current time ex:2021-03-28>
 - Why do I get EINVAL on opening a file with WRONLY or APPEND flags?
 To improve performance, Blobfuse2 by default enables writeback caching, which can produce unexpected behavior for files opened with WRONLY or APPEND flags, so Blobfuse2 returns EINVAL on open of a file with those flags.
-Either use disable-writeback-caching to turn off writeback caching (can potentiallu result in degraded performance) or ignore-open-flags (replace WRONLY with RDWR and ignore APPEND) based on your workload.
+Either use disable-writeback-caching to turn off writeback caching (can potentially result in degraded performance) or ignore-open-flags (replace WRONLY with RDWR and ignore APPEND) based on your workload.

 ## Un-Supported File system operations
 - mkfifo : fifo creation is not supported by blobfuse2 and this will result in "function not implemented" error